FarronF/limerick-council-meetings/meetings/2023/10/17-Meeting of the Travel & Transportation Strategic Policy Committee/Minutes - Meeting of the Travel and Transportation Strategic Policy Committee - 20th June 2023.md

 Cllr.
 Teskey appreciated the response and the viewpoint but added that he needs direction on

-how to change policy and suggested that tertiary roads should go into a specific budget.--- 5
+how to change policy and suggested that tertiary roads should go into a specific budget.
+---
+5

 Cllr.
 Keary suggested that a part solution would be to adapt a policy for a tax clawback/refund